davewragg/davewragg.github.io/_posts/2020-05-26-letters-from-lockdown.md

 ---
 layout: post
-title: Letters from Lockdown
+title: A Letter from Lockdown
 excerpt: What I've been up to during These Uncertain Times, and a book 2 update
 date: 2020-05-26T19:01:31.979Z
 image: /images/uploads/lockdown-innit.jpg
 ---
 ## Hi

-I've not been around on Twitter - my preferred Sphere of Social Interaction - very much, or active here, over the last couple of months.
+I've not been around on Twitter - my preferred Sphere of Social Interaction - very much, or active here, over the last few months.
 The reasons for this aren't dramatic, or even exceptional.
 I have two small children at home, a full-time job (which I'm lucky enough to be able to do remotely) and a number of Book Obligations on the go, and staying on top of What Must Be Done doesn't leave a lot of time for Other Things.

 Despite all that, I have managed a couple of jolly outings:

 ## SRFC reading

-[Super Relaxed Fantasy Club](https://twitter.com/SRFantasyClub) have been doing a stellar job on [their YouTube channel](https://www.youtube.com/channel/UCH8uMELmpiOVLik40s8y5vA) of keeping the good book vibes going during These Uncertain Times.
+[Super Relaxed Fantasy Club](https://twitter.com/SRFantasyClub) have been doing a stellar job on [their YouTube channel](https://www.youtube.com/channel/UCH8uMELmpiOVLik40s8y5vA) of keeping the good book vibes going.
 I did my bit, whether they wanted me to or not, and chucked in an exclusive scene from the Black Hawks while looking a bit like someone who'd had his hair cut with a beard trimmer.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/otVmnFGIgW0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>